abdulbadii/rename_batch_emulated_PCRE/README.md

 or

 - copy [cp option..]
 'SOURCE  ;;DEST'
-(if 'ren' function is duplicated and changed its name to 'copy'):
+if 'ren' function is duplicated and changed its name to 'copy'

-rename GNU-extended regex pattern SOURCE to become DEST which may backrefer to any captured group in the SOURCE
+Rename GNU-extended regex pattern SOURCE to become DEST which may backrefer to any captured group in the SOURCE
-Note the doubled semicolon (;;) as the start of destination field and the enclosure by quote pair either ' ' or " "
+Note the doubled semicolon (;;) as the start of destination field and the enclosure by pair of either ' ' or " "

 The searching default is ignoring (insensitive to) the letter case.
 But it has options

 -c    Force the search to be case sensitive
--t    Do for testing only, do normally as instructed but will not effect anything, instead only report what is supposed to occur
+-t    For testing only, do normally as instructed but will not effect anything, instead only report what is supposed to perform

 And are adjoined with all 'mv' options except -t option as it is replaced by -t test as above, type mv --help for more explanation